ArtifexSoftware/MuPDF.NET/docs/api/vars.rst

 Text Extraction Flags
 ---------------------
-Option bits controlling the amount of data, that are parsed into a :ref:`TextPage` -- this class is mainly used only internally in PyMuPDF.
+Option bits controlling the amount of data, that are parsed into a :ref:`TextPage` -- this class is mainly used only internally in MuPDF.NET.

-For the PyMuPDF programmer, some combination (using Python's `|` operator, or simply use `+`) of these values are aggregated in the `flags` integer, a parameter of all text search and text extraction methods.
+For the MuPDF.NET programmer, some combination (using C# 's `|` operator, or simply use `+`) of these values are aggregated in the `flags` integer, a parameter of all text search and text extraction methods.
 Depending on the individual method, different default combinations of the values are used.
 Please use a value that meets your situation.
 Especially make sure to switch off image extraction unless you really need them.
 The impact on performance and memory is significant!

 .. py:data:: TEXT_PRESERVE_LIGATURES

     1 -- If set, ligatures are passed through to the application in their original form.
 Otherwise ligatures are expanded into their constituent parts, e.g. the ligature "ffi" is expanded into three  eparate characters f, f and i.
-Default is "on" in PyMuPDF.
+Default is "on" in MuPDF.NET.
 MuPDF supports the following 7 ligatures: "ff", "fi", "fl", "ffi", "ffl", , "ft", "st".

 .. py:data:: TEXT_PRESERVE_WHITESPACE

     2 -- If set, whitespace is passed through.
 Otherwise any type of horizontal whitespace (including horizontal tabs) will be replaced with space characters of variable width.
-Default is "on" in PyMuPDF.
+Default is "on" in MuPDF.NET.

 .. py:data:: TEXT_PRESERVE_IMAGES